- Chart

 - Dominant market share in credit scoring (FICO Score).

-- Strong brand recognition and long-standing reputation.
+- Strong brand recognition and reputation for accuracy and reliability.

-- Extensive data partnerships and proprietary algorithms.
+- Extensive intellectual property and proprietary algorithms.

 Weaknesses